Pinklon Thomas: Thomas vs. Tyson

 Thomas came back and reeled off three ko wins before setting up a May 1987 challenge to WBC and WBA Heavyweight champion Mike Tyson.
 Although Thomas allegedly took the fight with a serious shoulder injury, he enjoyed success outjabbing Tyson.
-After a long break for a torn glove, action resumed in the 6th round where Tyson knocked Thomas out with a brutal fifteen punch salvo, knocking the extremely durable Thomas down for the first and only time in his career.
+After a long break for a torn glove, action resumed in the 6th round in which Tyson had regained his energy and Tyson knocked Thomas out with a brutal fifteen punch salvo, knocking the extremely durable Thomas down for the first and only time in his career.
 Although he got up inside the count, the fight was waved off.

 Later career

 Thomas went in and out of retirement over the following years, taking fights against top contenders.

 In December 1988 he returned from a 19-month layoff to fight #1 heavyweight contender Evander Holyfield.
-Thomas looked rusty as he was outmatched over 7 rounds, after which he was pulled out of his corner.
+Thomas looked rusty as he was outmatched over 7 rounds, and the fight was stopped.
 Long-time trainer Angelo Dundee advised Thomas to retire and stopped working with him.

 Thomas returned in 1990 to outpoint Curtis Isaac over 10 rounds, before being outpointed himself by the erratic and unpredictable Mike "The Bounty" Hunter.
 A few months later he fought Riddick Bowe and pulled out after 8 rounds.
 Bowe would go on to defeat Holyfield and become undisputed world heavyweight champion.

-In February 1991 he took on hard hitting heavyweight Tommy Morrison but was cut and shaken up in the opening round, and pulled out on his stool.
+In February 1991 he took on hard hitting heavyweight Tommy Morrison but was cut and shaken up in the opening round, and the fight was stopped in between rounds.
 Morrison went on to win the WBO belt.

 Thomas attempted one final comeback in 1992, winning twelve fights before outpointing Craig Payne.
 In his final fight in January 1993 he was upset by journeyman "Poncho" Carter.

 A comeback fight in 1999 with old foe Tim Witherspoon was not to be, because a fight with Larry Holmes for the winner could not be confirmed.